J.D. Davis Player Props: Giants vs. Padres

 J.D.
 Davis At The Plate

-- Davis has 62 hits, which leads San Francisco hitters this season, while batting .288 with 22 extra-base hits.
+- Davis leads San Francisco in total hits (62) this season while batting .287 with 22 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 21st, and he is 34th in the league in slugging.
+- Among the qualified hitters in MLB, he ranks 25th in batting average, 21st in on-base percentage, and 36th in slugging.

-- Davis has picked up a hit in 62.5% of his 64 games this year, with more than one hit in 28.1% of those games.
+- In 61.5% of his 65 games this season, Davis has picked up at least one hit.
+He's also had 18 multi-hit games.

-- Davis has had an RBI in 20 games this year (31.3%), including nine multi-RBI outings (14.1%).
-He has also driven in three or more of his team's runs in seven contests.
+- Davis has driven in a run in 20 games this year (30.8%), including nine games with more than one RBI (13.8%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.